inet-framework/inet/showcases/visualizer/osg/earth/doc/index.rst

 :ned:`IntegratedVisualizer` is :ned:`SceneOsgVisualizer`.
 Inserting the map
 requires the :ned:`SceneOsgEarthVisualizer` module, thus, the default OSG scene visualizer is replaced.
-The :ned:`SceneOsgEarthVisualizer` provides the same functionality as :ned:`SceneOsgVisualizer`, and adds support for the osgEarth map.
+The :ned:`SceneOsgEarthVisualizer` provides the same functionality as :ned:`SceneOsgVisualizer` and adds support for the osgEarth map.

 To display the map, the visualizer requires a ``.earth`` file.
-This is an XML file that specifies how the source data is turned into a map, and how to fetch the necessary data from the Internet.
+This is an XML file that specifies how the source data is turned into a map and how to fetch the necessary data from the Internet.
 In this configuration, we use the ``boston.earth`` file that contains `OpenStreetMap <https://www.openstreetmap.org>`__ configured as map data source.
-More ``.earth`` files can be found at `osgearth.org <http://osgearth.org>`__, and there are also instructions there on how to create ``.earth`` files.
+More ``.earth`` files can be found at `osgearth.org <http://osgearth.org>`__ and there are also instructions there on how to create ``.earth`` files.

-Locations on the map are identified with geographical coordinates, i.e. longitude and latitude.
+Locations on the map are identified with geographical coordinates, i.e., longitude and latitude.
 In INET, locations of nodes and objects are represented internally by Cartesian coordinates relative to the simulation scene's origin, and the